JustinMountain/ruby_programming/chess_v2/README.md

   x Requires a method that takes in a string from the player and interprets it into a move x Needs to initiate a board and pieces on the board x Needs to initiate moves and update locations accordingly
-    x Should check for move validity before moving x board.p1/p2_pieces && piece.location x Needs to check for win conditions
+    - Needs to restrict string based on piece type x Should check for move validity before moving x board.p1/p2_pieces && piece.location x Needs to check for win conditions